Learn more about home insurance for mobile and manufactured homes.

 If you have any anti-theft devices such as a home monitoring system, you could be eligible for a discount.
 Some insurance companies will require you to submit a monthly statement for the security services you receive as proof.

-Although mobile home insurance isn’t as widely provided as car or home, it can still be purchased fairly easily.
+Although not as widely provided as car or home, mobile home insurance can still be purchased fairly easily and at an affordable price.
 Here are some popular providers:

 The Zebra is not an insurance company.
 We publish data-backed, expert-reviewed resources to help consumers make more informed insurance decisions.